hapax/hapax.github.io/assets/chance.md

 #### Appendix: code

-First up, here is our code for making the plot for a chaotic coin with $\ell = 0.1$:
+First up, here is our code for making the plot for a chaotic coin:

 ```python
 import matplotlib.pyplot as plt